At a Glance:

 - Highly competitive resident salary, benefits and perks

-Philosophy: The core competencies of ACGME which include patient care, medical knowledge,
+Philosophy: The core competencies of ACGME (patient care, medical knowledge, professionalism,

-skills and practice based learning and improvement are the cornerstones
+based learning and improvement) are the cornerstones of our residency

-of our residency program.
-With these competencies in mind, we have established
+program.
+With these competencies in mind, we have established a curriculum

-a curriculum that draws on clinical experiences and encompasses case based
+that draws on clinical experiences and encompasses case based discussions,

-discussions, web based learning, simulation, and lectures.
-We are confident
+web based learning, simulation, and lectures.
+We are confident that with

-that with these tools, you will become excellent internists and lifelong
+these tools, you will become excellent internists and lifelong self-directed

-self-directed learners to adjust to the constantly changing skyline for
+learners to adjust to the constantly changing skyline for health care.

 Education: The learning environment will include both inpatient and various outpatient